ded/qwery/README.md

 ## Qwery - The Tiny Selector Engine

-Qwery is a small *blazing fast* query selector engine allowing you to select elements with CSS1|2|3 queries
+Qwery is a small *blazing fast* query selector engine allowing you to select elements with CSS1|2|3 queries.

+This fork aims to continue support for **evil** browsers, e.g. IE6.

+If IE8- aren't required for your project, you should use qwery [v4.0](https://github.com/ded/qwery) or higher instead, for better performance.

 ### Acceptable selectors